What's your question about?

 I don’t have GCSE’s, what could I do to meet the entry requirements on the course?

-I am planning on resitting my GCSE’s, can I still apply on UCAS?
+I am planning on resitting my GCSE’s, can I still apply on DfE Apply?

-You can apply on UCAS and resit your GCSE’s.
-You will need to indicate this within your UCAS application, however you’ll need to ensure you get the results before the start date of the course.
+You can apply on DfE Apply before you have sat GCSE’s, however please check whether each listing considers candidates with pending GCSEs or not (our University-led course does, please check our Partner School listings on a case by case basis).
+You will need to indicate this within your DfE Apply application, and will need to ensure you get the final results before the start date of the course.

 I have a 3rd class degree, can I still be considered for a PGCE?